auth0/docs/articles/api/authorization-extension/_introduction.md

 - Curl command
 - JavaScript: depending on the endpoint each snippet may use Node.js or simple JavaScript

-Each request should be sent with `Content-type: application/json`.
+Each request should be sent with a Content-Type of `application/json`.

 ## Find your extension URL